mandele1999/mandele1999/README.md

 - 💞️ I’m looking to collaborate on exciting NLP Projects or any interesting Data Science-related projects, I'm open
 - 📫 How to reach me via email frankmandele01@gmail.com
 - 😄 Pronouns: He/Him/His/Himself/Me/Myself/I
-- ⚡ Fun fact: I will get this in due time, let me think of one.
+- ⚡ Fun fact: There are 10 kinds of people in the world: those who understand binary and those who don’t.

 <!---
 mandele1999/mandele1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.